airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 This is usually automatically done by the CI thanks to the `tools/bin/ci_credentials.sh` script or you can re-use the `destination_config.json` passed to destination connectors.

+### Integration Tests Definitions for test_ephemeral.py:
+The test here focus on benchmarking the "ephemeral" materialization mode of dbt.
+Depending on the number of columns in a catalog, this may throw exceptions and fail.
+This test ensure that we automatically switch to a more scalable mode when generating dbt models to support big number of columns in tables.

 ### Integration Tests Definitions for test_normalization.py:

 Some test suites can be selected to be versioned control in Airbyte git repository (or not).